karlobrien/karlobrien.github.com/_drafts/2016-06-25-Platform-Stack-Ideas.markdown

 * Find specific sports scores and reports from various sources and display in central place.
 Maybe able to rank/ rate the sources?
 * Apply sentiment analysis against sports events.
 * Search for an event and find relevant articles from good authors.
+* Build a fictional real time stock data ticker.
+* Build a test harness for publishing data to the client.